awsdocs/amazon-sagemaker-developer-guide/doc_source/pca.md

 ## Input/Output Interface<a name="pca-inputoutput"></a>

 PCA expects data provided in the train channel, and optionally supports a dataset passed to the test dataset, which is scored by the final algorithm\.
 Both `recordIO-wrapped-protobuf` and `CSV` file formats are supported\.
+PCA can be trained in File or Pipe mode when using recordIO\-wrapped protobuf, but only in File mode for the `CSV` format\.

 For inference, PCA supports `text/csv`, `application/json`, and `application/x-recordio-protobuf`\.
 Results are returned in either `application/json` or `application/x-recordio-protobuf` format with a vector of "projections\."